dhanushreddy291/honc-example/README.md

 <img width="250px" src="https://neon.tech/brand/neon-logo-dark-color.svg" />

-# HONC Task API Example 📝
+# HONC Task API example 📝

-**A step-by-step example guide to building a Serverless Task API using the HONC Stack (Hono, Drizzle ORM, Neon, and Cloudflare Workers).**
+The [HONC stack](https://honc.dev/) - an acronym for **H**ono, **O**RM (Drizzle), **N**eon, and **C**loudflare - is a modern toolkit for building lightweight, type-safe, and edge-enabled data APIs.

 This repository accompanies the guide [**Getting Started with the HONC Stack**](http://neon.tech/guides/honc).
 It provides a practical example of how to integrate [Hono](https://hono.dev/) (a small, simple, and ultrafast web framework), [Drizzle ORM](https://orm.drizzle.team/) (a TypeScript ORM), [Neon](https://neon.tech/) (a serverless Postgres platform), and [Cloudflare Workers](https://workers.cloudflare.com/) to build efficient edge APIs.

-In this example, you'll learn how to build a Task Management API that allows for creating, reading, updating, and deleting tasks.
-We'll walk through setting up the project, defining the database schema, creating API endpoints, and deploying the application.

-## ✨ What you will build

-This example will show you how to:

-*   **Set up a HONC project:** Initialize a new project using `create-honc-app`.
-*   **Define a database schema:** Use Drizzle ORM to define a `tasks` table in your Neon Postgres database.
-*   **Create RESTful API endpoints:** Build CRUD operations for tasks using Hono.
-*   **Implement input validation:** Utilize Zod for validating API request data.
-*   **Generate OpenAPI documentation:** Automatically create an OpenAPI spec for your API.
-*   **Test with an interactive playground:** Use the integrated Fiberplane API Playground.
-*   **Deploy to the edge:** Deploy your serverless API to Cloudflare Workers.
+## 📖 Overview

+A Task Management API that allows you to create, list, and manage tasks.
+It demonstrates how to set up a RESTful API with Hono, use Drizzle ORM for database interactions, Neon for serverless database and Cloudflare Workers for deployment.

 ## 🚀 Get started